wedodge89/python-playground/documentation/data-types.md

 **bool**-Boolean.
 A true/false binary.
 Logical values often used for conditionals.

 **list**-List.
 Denoted by square brackets [].
 A list of like or unlike data.
 Basically equivalent to arrays in other programming languages.

+**None**-None.
+Represents an absence of value, such as when a function does not return any data.
+Roughly equivalent to Null in other programming languages.